ecrucru/anticrux/README.md

 ### Change log

 - November 11th 2016 - Creation of the project
-- December 25th 2016 - Completion of the first version (v0.1)
+- December 25th 2016 - Version 0.1
+- In progress - Version 0.1.1
+	- Library: AntiCrux.prototype.getMoves renamed as AntiCrux.prototype.getMovesHtml
+	- Library: New mandatory parameter for AntiCrux.prototype.highlightMoves
+	- UI: highlighted target cells when requesting a detailed hint
+	- Library: no more 'v' in AntiCrux.options.ai.version
+	- Library: AntiCrux.prototype._has can compare to string
+	- UI: notification when JavaScript is disabled
+	- UI: fix of incorrect error messages

 ### License